-Figure 10-1 shows the four levels defined within the HDF encoding.
+Figure 10-1 shows the four levels defined within the HDF encoding as defined in S-100 Part 10c.
 Below is a further definition of these levels.

 Level 1: At the top level lies the Root Group, and it contains the Root Metadata and two subsidiary groups.
 The Root Metadata applies to all S-100 type products.

 Level 2: The next Level contains the Feature Information Group and the Feature Container Group.
-The Feature Information Group contains the feature names (BathymetryCoverage, TrackingListCoverage) and the feature attribute codes.
+The Feature Information Group contains the feature BathymetryCoverageand the feature attribute codes.
 The Feature Container Group contains the Feature Metadata and one or more Feature Instance Groups.

-Level 3: This contains one or more Feature Instances.
-A feature instance is a bathymetric gridded data for a single region, or a tracking list of nodal overrides.
+Level 3: This contains a Feature Instance group.
+A feature instance is a bathymetric gridded data for a single region.

 Level 4: This contains the actual data for each feature.
+In S-102 the BathymetryCoverage uses the ValuesGroup to define the content the other groups at this level are not used.

 In Table 10-1 below, levels refer to HDF5 structuring (see S-100 Part 10c, Figure 10c-9).
 Naming in each box below the header line is as follows: Generic name; S-100 or S-102 name, or [] if none; and (HDF5 type) group, attribute or attribute list, or dataset.